awesome-selfhosted/awesome-selfhosted/README.md

 - [Rygel](https://wiki.gnome.org/action/show/Projects/Rygel) - Rygel is a UPnP AV MediaServer that allows you to easily share audio, video, and pictures.
 Media player software may use Rygel to become a MediaRenderer that may be controlled remotely by a UPnP or DLNA Controller. ([Source Code](https://gitlab.gnome.org/GNOME/rygel/)) `GPL-3.0` `C`
 - [SheetAble](https://sheetable.net) - Self-hosted music sheet organizing software for all music enthusiasts.
 Upload and organize your sheets for any kind of instrument. ([Source Code](https://github.com/SheetAble/SheetAble)) `AGPL-3.0` `Go`
 - [Stash](https://stashapp.cc) - A web-based library organizer and player for your adult media stash, with auto-tagging and metadata scraping support. ([Source Code](https://github.com/stashapp/stash)) `AGPL-3.0` `Go`
+- [µStreamer](https://github.com/pikvm/ustreamer) - µStreamer is a lightweight and very quick server to stream MJPEG video from any V4L2 device to the net. `GPL-3.0` `C`
 - [üWave](https://u-wave.net/) `⚠` - Self-hosted collaborative listening platform.
 Users take turns playing media—songs, talks, gameplay videos, or anything else—from a variety of media sources like YouTube and SoundCloud. ([Demo](https://wlk.yt/), [Source Code](https://github.com/u-wave)) `MIT` `Nodejs`